 7. Explain the concept of a priority queue.

 Answer: A priority queue is a data structure where each element has an associated priority.
-Elements are removed from the queue based on their priority, with higher-priority elements dequeued first.
-Priority queues can be implemented using heaps, ensuring efficient retrieval of the highest-priority element.
+Therefore, priority queues remove elements based on their priority, dequeuing higher-priority elements first.
+Heaps implement priority queues, ensuring efficient retrieval of the highest-priority element.

 8. What is the purpose of a graph data structure?